-Google has now included site speed in it’s ranking algorithm.
+Google has now included site speed in its ranking algorithm.
 That means that your site’s speed effects it’s SEO, so if your site is slow, you are not only losing visitors out of impatience, but you are also losing them by having reduced rankings in search engines.

 The one that developers and web designers used is Pingdom – it will give you a full analyse of your site, a-must-try!

 If you are not sure about your Internet speed, Speedtest is a great website that one day an Internet broadband support guy asked me to test my Internet speed.
-If your Internet connection is between 5M to 10m it’s very good if not, I recommend you to give a call to your house Internet provider and ask them to speed up your connection (yes sometimes they do it, just ask).
+If your Internet connection is between 5M to 10m it’s very good if not, I recommend you call to your house Internet provider and ask them to speed up your connection (yes sometimes they do it, just ask).